 Updates on your Email Forwarding

-Do you use a third party email aggregator such as Gmail or Thunderbird?
+Do you use a third party email aggregator such as Gmail, Outlook (Express) or Thunderbird?
 Is your domain related email set to forwarding or fetching?
-If it’s forwarding, this post is for you!
+If it is set to forward incoming emails this post is relevant to you and your email service!

 Fetching Vs Forwarding

-Fetching is when you set your account up using Pop3 or Imap settings.
-Think of fetching like your Gmail (for example) accessing your domain-related email periodically, finding new emails, and fetching or pulling them into your email aggregator.
+Fetching is when you set your firstname.lastname@example.org account up to gather messages from the server using Pop3 or Imap settings.
+Think of fetching like your Gmail (for example) accessing your domain-related email periodically, finding new emails, and fetching or pulling them into your Inbox.

 Why we no longer use forwarding